xStarbound/xStarbound/README.md

 - [StarExtensions](https://github.com/StarExtensions/StarExtensions) — won't load on xClient and may cause crashes!
 However, xServer fully supports the server-side part of SE's «overground» tile placement feature.
 - [Text to Speech Droids](https://steamcommunity.com/sharedfiles/filedetails/?id=2933125939) — won't do anything.
 - [Unlimited Food Stacking](https://steamcommunity.com/sharedfiles/filedetails/?id=3301942276) — not compatible with xStarbound for stupid reasons.
 No compatibility patch is planned.
-- [Wardrobe Cumulative Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3433498458) — quite buggy at the moment; not even working properly on OpenStarbound due to the bugs.
 - [ZB SAIL: Standalone](https://steamcommunity.com/sharedfiles/filedetails/?id=3336389472) — not compatible with xStarbound for stupid reasons.
 No compatibility patch is planned.
 - [Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2916058850) — will log script errors (xStarbound has differently named callbacks) and is redundant anyway because xStarbound already fully supports this feature.
 - Mods that patch in StarExtensions «body dynamics» support for other mods.
 These won't do anything.